 1. Estense Castle (Castello Estense)

-Right in the heart of the city stands Ferrara’s pride — a red-brick moated castle with four towers and a drawbridge, straight out of a medieval storybook.
+Right in the heart of the city stands Ferrara’s pride — a red-brick moated castle with four towers, one of the top Ferrara attractions and a must-see for any visitor.
 Built in 1385 as a fortress for the ruling Este family, it later became their residence — and, remarkably, it still looks much the same as it did in the 16th century.

 It’s slightly reminiscent of Milan’s Sforza Castle, but more compact and surrounded by fewer tourists.
 Inside, you’ll find simple rooms with signs in Italian and English explaining what each one used to be — a kitchen, a prison, a bedroom.
 There’s not much furniture left, but the painted ceilings are still there, and huge mirrors help you admire them without risking neck strain.
 A small but genius touch.